 Sorry, you must log in to save an item.

 This may sound obvious to you, but it’s worth repeating: When you have oily skin, you should look for skin care products that are formulated for your skin type.
 What works for dry skin may not work for oily skin.
 For example, when it comes to moisturizer, a lightweight lotion may be all that you need to help keep your skin hydrated, whereas those with dry skin may need to use a heavier cream.
-You should also keep an eye out for the word matte—mattifying products can help reduces the look of excess shine.
+You should also keep an eye out for the word matte—mattifying products can help reduce the look of excess shine.

 A common skin care myth is that you need to wash oily skin more often than other skin types.
 The truth is, you should generally only wash your skin twice a day (morning and night), regardless of your skin type.
-Over-cleansing can strip your skin of essential oils, which could then trick your skin into producing more oil—and that can make oily skin look even oilier.
+Over-cleansing can strip your skin of essential oils, which could then trick your skin into producing more oil—and that can make oily skin appear even oilier.
 That’s the opposite of what you want, right?
 To help strike the right balance, follow the American Academy of Dermatology’s recommendation to cleanse your complexion once in the A.M. and once in the P.M., as well as after sweating.
-Choose a cleanser formulated for oily skin, like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Oily Skin, which purifies and mattifies.
+Choose a facial cleanser formulated for oily skin, like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Oily Skin, which purifies and mattifies.
 Micellar water is a no-rinse cleansing option that is powered by tiny micelles—oil molecules—that lift dirt, oils, and makeup up and away from the skin.
 All you have to do is saturate a cotton pad with micellar water and wipe the pad across your face.

 Having oily skin doesn’t give you a free pass to skip moisturizer.
 In fact, moisturizing should play a central role in everyone’s skin care routine—even those with oily skin.
 It’s all about finding a moisturizer that is formulated for your skin type.
 In normal and oily skin, external factors like pollution, UV rays, and excessive cleansing can damage skin’s moisture barrier, causing loss of moisture and an increase in oil production.
 As a result, your complexion can end up looking unbalanced and overly shiny.
 The L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin is formulated with hyaluronic acid and aloe vera water to help provide long-lasting hydration—with a matte finish.
 Skin looks mattified and fresh immediately after use.
 Just smooth the moisturizer over your face and neck after cleansing.
-(Follow our 12 tips for skin hydration.)

 Like moisturizing, sun protection should be top of mind in your skin care routine, regardless of your skin type.
 So, if you have oily skin, it’s time to start making smart sun protection choices.
 For starters, apply a broad-spectrum sunscreen with an SPF of 15 or higher daily before heading outside—and toss the bottle in your tote so that you can reapply at least every two hours, or immediately after swimming or sweating.
 Look for an oil-free sunscreen if you have oily skin.
 But wearing broad-spectrum sunscreen isn’t the only sun protection measure you should take.
 According to the Food and Drug Administration, in addition to being a diligent sunscreen user, you should also limit your amount of time in the sun (especially during peak hours from 10 a.m. to 2 p.m.), seek shade whenever possible, and cover up exposed areas in long sleeves, pants, UV-blocking sunglasses, and a broad-brimmed hat.

 Using a face mask is a great way to relax at the end a hard day—but it’s not only a pampering skin care product, it can also help you manage the look of overly oily skin.
 Day after day, impurities, dirt, makeup, and excess oils can build up on the surface of your skin, leaving your complexion looking overly oily.
-The L’Oréal Paris Pure-Clay Purify & Mattify Mask is formulated with kaolin, montmorillonite, and Moroccan lava clays and enhanced with eucalyptus leaf extract to help draw out the buildup of impurities, dirt, and oils and reduce the look of shine.
+The L’Oréal Paris Pure-Clay Purify & Mattify Face Mask is formulated with kaolin, montmorillonite, and Moroccan lava clays and enhanced with eucalyptus leaf extract to help draw out the buildup of impurities, dirt, and oils and reduce the look of shine.
 Apply an even layer to clean, dry skin, leave the mask on for 10-15 minutes, then rinse off with lukewarm water.
 Use three times a week for best results.